hturner/conf-management-proposal/out/conference-management-proposal.md

 We will work through each CMS in turn, with the proposers performing the following roles

--   Steph Locke: Set up test system, if time allows consider general issues such as security, accessibility, ability to set up recurring events and handle multiple conferences
+-   Locke Data: Set up test system, if time allows consider general issues such as security, accessibility, ability to set up recurring events and handle multiple conferences
 -   Full team: Rotate through the following roles and collaboratively edit document on pros/cons of system
     -   Participant 1: submit abstract, edit abstract, contact local organizer
-    -   Participant 2: submit abstract, register (no payment - or pay nominal amount and refund?)
+    -   Participant 2: submit abstract, register (no payment or pay nominal amount and refund)
     -   Program chair: assign abstracts to reviewers, make final decision, schedule presentations, assign chairs
     -   Reviewer 1: ask for first abstract to be reassigned (to Reviewer 2), review second abstract, make recommendation
     -   Reviewer 2: review first abstract, make recommendation, suggest session for abstract, see if there is a way to group with second abstract
     -   Local organizer - email registered participants, add information to the conference website

-After evaluating the last CMS, Steph will round up the pros/cons of each CMS, make further tests as requested by the team and consider additional pros/cons not explicitly tested by the above.
+After evaluating the last CMS, Locke Data will round up the pros/cons of each CMS, make further tests as requested by the team and consider additional pros/cons not explicitly tested by the above.

 At the end of this stage the team will meet to discuss the pros and cons and make a decision on which CMS to take forward.
-Some queries may need to be followed up by Steph before a final decision is made.
+Some queries may need to be followed up by Locke Data before a final decision is made.

 Estimated work time:

--   Steph: 12 days
+-   Steph: 20 days
 -   Others: 10 hours each

 ### Development Stage (May - June)

-Having decided on a CMS, Steph will work on putting the system into production, ready for use by useR!
+Having decided on a CMS, Locke Data will work on putting the system into production, ready for use by useR!
 2018 and the next satRdays.
 This will include creating standard text where possible e.g. for abstract submission instructions, and creating templates that reuse parameters, e.g. abstract submission deadlines.

 Given previous experience of testing each CMS, the team will decide how best to test the system.
 A certain amount of testing will be done by each team member.
 Members of the community may be invited to comment on the website and to test the system, in particular this may be necessary to fully test accessibility for the visually impaired.

-Steph will make adjustments in response to the testing.
+Locke Data will make adjustments in response to the testing.
 Larger changes - requiring extensions to the system itself - may need to be addressed in a separate project.

 Estimated work time:

--   Steph: 8 days
+-   Locke Data: 18 days
 -   Others: 8 hours each

 ### Production Stage (July - )

-Steph will work with the organisers of useR!
+Locke Data will work with the organizers of useR!
 2018 and the next satRdays to provide support in using the new system and make any necessary adjustments.

 Estimated work time:

--   Steph: 5 days
+-   Locke Data: 5 days

 Other aspects
 -------------